 - Grow them in a well-drained soil.

-- Plant so that the root collar rests just below ground level (ensure that the graft is above the surface).
+- Plant so that the root collar rests just below ground level.

 - Fill the hole back in with topsoil, tamping it down as you proceed.